kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 }
 ```

+### On-Demand Design
+Interface:
+The interface for exposing these metrics within the kubelet contains a method for getting this datastructure.
+This method contains a "recency" parameter which specifies how recently the metrics must have been computed.
+Kubelet components which require very up-to-date metrics (eviction, for example), use very low values.
+Other components use higher values.

+Implementation:
+To keep performance bounded while still offering metrics "On-Demand", all calls to get metrics are cached, and a minimum recency is established to prevent repeated metrics computation.
+Before computing new metrics, the previous metrics are checked to see if they meet the recency requirements of the caller.
+If the age of the metrics meet the recency requirements, then the cached metrics are returned.
+If not, then new metrics are computed and cached.
+In the case where some metrics are not able to be computed instantly (time-averaged metrics, for example), then they must be recomputed on the "minimum recency" interval so that they always meet recency requirements.

 ## Implementation Plan
 @dashpole will create an interface over cAdvisor that provides core metrics.
-@dashpole will create a separate endpoint TBD to publish this set of core metrics.
+@dashpole will create a separate, versioned endpoint TBD to publish this set of core metrics.
 @dashpole will modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
 @dashpole will modify the structure of metrics collection code to be "On-Demand".